Murrilwane Wildlife Sanctuary

 • Walk from the island to the pool

-• Swimming in Devil’s Pool and commemorative photography
+• Swimming in Devil’s Pool and commemorative photos

 • A light breakfast or lunch (depending on the time of day)

-This tour is Capacity limit and reservation only and is operated in accordance with the official guidelines of the Zambia Tourism Agency.
-The tour may be canceled in case of bad weather or high water levels.
+This tour is Capacity limit and reservation required It is operated in accordance with the official guidelines of the Zambia Tourism Agency.
+Tours may be canceled on days with bad weather or high water levels.

 Precautions and Safety

-Devil’s Pool offers a thrilling experience, but the utmost care is taken to ensure safety.
-However, please pay close attention to the following points:
+Devil’s Pool offers a thrilling experience, but the utmost attention is paid to safety.
+However, please be aware of the following points:

-• Only for swimmers Basic swimming ability is required.
-Life jackets are provided, but the activity is not suitable for those who cannot swim at all.
+• Only those who can swim Basic swimming ability is required.
+Life jackets are provided, but the experience is not suitable for those who cannot swim at all.

-• Age restriction Generally, participants must be healthy and at least 12 years old.
+• Age restriction applies Generally, participants must be at least 12 years old and in good health.

-• Depends on water levels and weather The pool is closed when the water level of the Zambezi River rises.
+• Depends on water level and weather When the water level of the Zambezi River rises, the pool will be closed.

-• Slippery rocks As it is a natural rocky area, you need to watch your step when moving around.
+• slippery rocks As the area consists of natural rock formations, you need to watch your step when moving around.

-• Reservation required Due to its popularity, early booking is recommended, especially from October to November.
+• Reservations required Due to its popularity, early reservations are recommended, especially from October to November.

 Best season